 - In a train or at a train station, tell a conductor or a transit worker

 - At an airport, mall, or other public area, tell security personnel

 - In a store or restaurant, tell the owner or manager

 - In the workplace, tell your boss or direct supervisor

 Call the State-wide Homeland Security Tip Line

 If there isn't an authority nearby, call 1-866-HLS-TIPS (1-866-457-8477).
 It's a free call and it's available 24 hours a day, seven days a week.

 Sometimes, something suspicious can turn into an emergency situation, requiring a more urgent response.
 If you believe there is immediate danger, do not hesitate to call 911.

 "See Something, Say Something" is the theme of a state-wide public awareness campaign empowering residents of Connecticut to help protect the state from terrorism and keep everyone safe.
-See keepctsafe.com for details.
+See keepctsafe.org for details.